khrona/awesomium-wiki/getting-started/setting-up-on-macosx.md

 ### Install the SDK

-After downloading the SDK, open up the DMG file (or, if you're using an experimental build, the ZIP file) and accept any license agreements that are displayed.
+Run the installer and follow the on-screen instructions.

-Inside the distribution, you should find a build of **Awesomium.framework**.
+Once installation is complete you should find samples under your `/Applications` directory and a copy of `Awesomium.framework` at `/Library/Frameworks`

-Copy Awesomium.framework to some folder on your hard drive-- just remember the path to the directory, you'll need it later.

 ### Set up your project